Ziwi01/proveasio/README.md

 See below list of available tags:

-For roles overall:
+To include/exclude whole roles:

 - config
 - software
 - dev

+For information:

+- versions

-For functionality:
+For particular functionality:

 - ansible
 - bat